Eric Weddle: San Diego Chargers

+2007 season

-The San Diego Chargers selected Weddle in the second round (37th overall) of the 2007 NFL Draft.
-The Chargers traded their second round pick (62nd overall), third round pick (93rd overall), and fifth round pick (167th overall) in the 2007 NFL Draft, as well as their third round pick (90th overall) in the 2008 NFL Draft to the Chicago Bears in order to move up in the second round and draft Weddle.
+The San Diego Chargers selected Weddle in the second round (37th overall) of the 2007 NFL draft.
+The Chargers traded their second round pick (62nd overall), third round pick (93rd overall), and fifth round pick (167th overall) in the 2007 NFL Draft, as well as their third round pick (90th overall) in the 2008 NFL draft to the Chicago Bears in order to move up in the second round and draft Weddle.
 The Chicago Bears used their selections to draft Dan Bazuin, Garrett Wolfe, Kevin Payne, and Marcus Harrison.
 Weddle was the fifth safety drafted in 2007.

-2007 season: Rookie year

-On July 23, 2007, the San Diego Chargers signed Weddle to a four-year, $4.16 million contract that includes $3.47 million guaranteed and a signing bonus of $1.81 million.
+On July 23, 2007, the Chargers signed Weddle to a four-year, $4.16 million contract that includes $3.47 million guaranteed and a signing bonus of $1.81 million.

 Throughout training camp, Weddle competed against Clinton Hart to be the starting strong safety.
 Head coach Norv Turner officially named Weddle the backup strong safety to begin the regular season, behind Clinton Hart.
 Defensive coordinator Ted Cottrell also used Weddle as a nickelback during his rookie season.

 Weddle made his NFL regular season debut in the season-opener against the Chicago Bears and recorded three solo tackles and made his first NFL sack on quarterback Rex Grossman in a 14–3 victory.
 On October 28, 2007, Weddle recorded five combined tackles, broke up a pass, and made his first NFL interception in a 35–10 victory against the Houston Texans in Week 8.
 He made his interception off a pass attempt by quarterback Matt Schaub in the third quarter.
 Weddle was inactive for the Chargers' Week 11 loss at the Jacksonville Jaguars after suffering an injury the previous week.
 In Week 17, he collected a season-high six combined tackles during a 30–17 victory at the Oakland Raiders.

-Weddle finished his rookie season with 53 combined tackles (42 solo), six pass deflections, a sack, and an interception in 15 games and 15 starts.
+Weddle finished his rookie season with 53 combined tackles (42 solo), six pass deflections, a sack, and an interception in 15 games and zero starts.

 The Chargers finished atop the AFC West with an 11–5 record.
 On January 6, 2008, Weddle appeared in his first NFL playoff game as the Chargers defeated the Tennessee Titans 17–6 in the AFC Wildcard Game.
 The following week, he collected five combined tackles, a pass deflection, and intercepted a pass attempt by quarterback Peyton Manning in a 28–24 victory at the Indianapolis Colts in the AFC Divisional Round.
 On January 20, 2008, Weddle recorded seven combined tackles as the Chargers lost 21–12 at the New England Patriots in the AFC Championship Game.